top of page

 Islam?!

 Islam is one of the most misunderstood and propagandized religions in the world.
-Remember, almost all organized religions historically have misogynistic, transphobic, and homophobic values and teachings.

 If you don't criticize Christianity while running your mouth about Islam, then congratulations, you've been caught by the propaganda machine and are just spewing hate.
 If you criticize both and/or all organized religions, ensure you're acting in good faith and speaking with facts.
 None of us are immune to propaganda and misinformation.